marialyk77/Global_Unicorn_Landscape/README.md

 ## Overview

 This Power BI report provides a comprehensive analysis of the global unicorn landscape — companies valued at over $1 billion.
-The dashboard explores trends across time, industries, and geography, offering insights into valuation growth, funding efficiency, and return on investment (ROI).
+The dashboard explores trends across time, industries, and geography, offering insights into valuation growth, investor diversity, and capital efficiency using valuation multiples.

 ## Purpose

 The purpose of this dashboard is to:

-- Analyze the development of unicorn companies over time.
+- Analyze the development of unicorn companies over time

-- Compare industry performance based on key financial indicators.
+- Compare industry performance based on valuation multiples and investor engagement

-- Identify top-performing global hubs in valuation, ROI, and funding efficiency (FTV).
+- Identify top-performing global hubs in valuation and investment activity

-- Provide decision-makers with clear insights into which sectors and regions drive the unicorn economy.
+- Provide decision-makers with insights into which sectors and regions drive the unicorn economy

 ##  Key Insights

 ### Unicorn Development

-- The number of unicorns surged in recent years, peaking in 2021 with over 500 new unicorns.
+- The number of unicorns surged in recent years, peaking in 2021 with over 500 new unicorns

-- Most unicorns reached $1B valuation in under 8 years, with a median time of 7 years.
+- Most unicorns reached $1B valuation in under 8 years, with a median time of 7 years

-- Smaller valuation companies tend to show higher ROI than their larger counterparts.
+- Early-stage unicorns often display higher valuation multiples, showing high value generated per dollar of funding

 ### Industry Performance